It’s harvest time!

 If you’re looking for a paradigm for full-time evangelism; if you’re asking God the same question I asked Him years ago: “But what does a full-time evangelist look like?” then look no further than me and my family.
 We’re here to walk you through it!

-At this point, my 4 adult sons have all joined me in our work of global evangelism among the least-reached people of the planet.
+At this point, 3 of my 4 adult sons have all joined me in our work of global evangelism among the least-reached people of the planet.
+My other son is a pastor at a dynamic church committed to evangelism.
 For those of us in our family who are married, our wives have joined us on our evangelistic exploits.
 We are a family of evangelists.
 And we are here to help you see what a full-time evangelist is and does.
 If you feel called to full-time ministry today, don’t simply assume that God wants you to be a pastor.
 Now, if He calls you to pastor, then pastor, but your default doesn’t need to be pastoring.
 We have lots of pastors.
 Lots and lots and lots of pastors!
 What we need now—today—is the same thing that Jesus said the world of His day needed.
 We need more evangelists to bring in the harvest, because it is so very ripe.

 At our Leaders’ Conferences, I teach this: The evangelist catches the fish.
 Then he brings the net to shore and hands the fish over to the pastors to sort them, clean them and prepare them adequately for the Wedding Banquet of the Lamb.
 When evangelists and pastors work together in this way, the Great Commission is accomplished at a greatly accelerated rate.
 Evangelists are specially gifted by the Holy Spirit to win souls.
 Pastors are specially gifted to make disciples.
 We need each other to get the job done quickly in these last, great days of harvest.